BrightspaceUI/scroll-spy/README.md

 Scroll-spy can be used with plain vanilla JS, but a web component is provided to make set-up even easier.

+Note: Scroll-spy relies on [Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise), so for IE11, a polyfill is required.

 ### Vanilla JS

 ```html